Web3-Builders-Alliance/ajodao/README.md

+## AjoDAO: Solana's Savings Revolution

-Ajodao is a Solana blockchain DApp that allows users to create and join "pots", similar to the savings groups in a Tanda club.
+AjoDAO is a Solana blockchain DApp that reinvents group savings with digital "pots," mirroring the traditional Tanda club model.

-## Opportunity: AjoDAO's Perfect Fit**
+## Opportunity: AjoDAO's Perfect Fit

 AjoDAO isn't just an idea; it's a solution that addresses a real need.
 The evidence is in the numbers.
 Our initial questionnaire yielded over 100 responses, and what's particularly exciting is that over 90% of respondents indicated that they are currently part of Ajo groups or have a history of participating in them.